 On the edge of the legendary French Quarter and into the Marigny, two streets meet: Decatur and Frenchmen.
 Both streets are filled with music lovers, foodies, and adventurers, seeking a good time at any hour of the day.
-Below are 10 things not to miss in this bustling area...
+Below are our top spots in this bustling area...

 Located at the former U.S. Mint, the New Orleans Jazz Museum celebrates the history of jazz through exhibitions, concerts and interactive experiences.
 This is the perfect afternoon getaway for all music lovers, located just steps from Frenchmen Street.